This review contains a sponsored link.

 Before We Leave is built on the basic principles of the classic 4x genre, except it’s actually more of a 3x game.
 It eschews combat an violence entirely, focusing solely on the other three Xs: explore, expand and exploit.
 It describes itself as a “non-violent city-building game set in your own cosy corner of the universe.”
 But can we really enjoy a strategy game without the ever-present threat of war and annihilation?
 Can we truly be content living peacefully?
 I mean, how will I be entertained without chainsawing someone in half?

 Your people (called Peeps for some reason) emerge from the safety of their underground bunker into a lush world, unsure of their future but ready to start a new life.
 All that’s left of humanity’s last go around are some decaying ruins, monuments to whatever calamity befell them.
 But it seems the human race hasn’t learned too much from its mistakes because before long you’ll be smelting iron, pulling up oil from the ground and presumably doing all of the things that screwed everything up before.
-Despite the game’s beauty, the premise is actually sort of bleak.
+Despite the game’s beauty, the premise is actually sort of bleak. (but it did pique my interest in construction for a bit.
+I wonder how to get into construction?).
 I wonder if that’s deliberate, or an accidental by-product of the developer’s design.

 You’ll start with the basics, setting up things like a woodcutter to gather lumber, houses to for your starting population and a few potato farms.
 Before We Leave works on a hex-based tile system and almost every type of thing you can place will get a benefit from being adjacent to something else.
 For example, a farm will get more storage space when placed next to another farm, or a 10% boost in production speed if it’s next to a house or well.
 It’s a smart system that encourages you to plan out your placement in advance, although because I have all the forward planning skills of the United Kingdom’s government I mostly just made it up as I went along.